 However, fresh cashew apples are extremely easy to perish.
 Therefore, if you do not consume fresh cashew apples anytime soon, you should preserve them in glass jars with syrup.

 Under tropical climates, cashew apples are available all year round.

 Cashew apples taste sweet mixed with tart and astringent flavors.
 Some people consider that the fruit has a hint of flavor blended between cucumbers, mangos, bell peppers, and strawberries.

 3. Cherimoya (Custard Apple)

-Cherimoya, known as custard apple, originated in South America.
+Cherimoya, known as custard apple, originated in South America and is a popular fruit in Guatemala.
 It is conical or heart-shaped.
 The fruit skin is thin or thick, covered with many rounded protuberances.
 When mature, cherimoya can be easily broken, exposing white, juicy, aromatic flesh with many bean-sized seeds.